Elevation

 The chameleonic creatures who lurk in the shadows are the most compelling characters in Elevation, in part because they don’t speak.

-Indeed, a lackluster script hampers this contrived science-fiction thriller from director George Nolfi (The Adjustment Bureau), which struggles to build suspense as the stakes escalate.
+Indeed, a lackluster script hampers this formulaic science-fiction thriller from director George Nolfi (The Adjustment Bureau), which struggles to build suspense as the stakes escalate.

 Years after a near-apocalyptic event that wiped out most of the Earth’s population, Will (Anthony Mackie) is sequestered along with other survivors above 8,000 feet, where the seemingly indestructible apex predators — known as Reapers — cannot reach them.